4.3.3 Deleting Inner Layer Connection at a Plated Hole, Drill Through Method

-Check continuity to be sure that the internal connection has been deleted.
-Also check the continuity and inspect the neighboring circuits to make sure that none of them have been severed or damaged.
+Check continuity to ensure the internal connection has been deleted.
+Also, check the continuity and inspect the neighboring circuits to make sure that none of them have been severed or damaged.

-Mask the opposite side with High Temperature Tape or flexible mask to prevent the epoxy from flowing out the opposite side.
+Mask the opposite side with High-Temperature Tape or a flexible mask to prevent the epoxy from flowing out the opposite side.